-When you're self-employed or running a small business, a basic understanding of key tax types and levies will make your life much easier — even if you outsource all or most of the work to a tax or bookkeeping expert.
+When you're self-employed, a contractor or running a small business, a basic understanding of key tax types and levies will make your life much easier — even if you outsource all or most of the work to a tax or bookkeeping expert.